joshcrain/joshcrain.io/notes/css-illustration.md

 date: 2020-01-16

 ---
-Illustration using only CSS and HTML is a fun challange.
+Illustration using only CSS and HTML is fun.

 ## Love Bears All Things
 <figure>